 I received the fax today and will drop it by your desk in the morning. — John

-Both the above notes are casual, brief memos which convey the exact same information, yet in the second note John comes across as more polished and professional — someone who cares about details.
+Both the above notes are casual, brief memos which convey the exact same information.
+But in the second note, John comes across as more polished and professional — someone who cares about details.
 Will one sloppy email make or break someone’s business reputation?
 Of course not.
-However, with the large volumes of brief emails and text messages most of us are exchanging every day (or every hour!) your grammatical habits will make an impact — positive or negative — on how you are perceived.
+However, with the large volumes of brief emails and text messages we’re exchanging every day (or every hour!) your grammatical habits will make an impact — positive or negative — on how you are perceived.